bmolnar91/workbook/module_oop.md

 #### What is difference between “is” and “as” operators in C#?

-Is:
+`is`:

-- The `is` operator is a _type-testing keyword_ that checks if the result of an expression is compatible with a given type, or tests an expression against a pattern.
+- The `is` operator is a **type-testing _keyword_** that checks if the result of an expression is compatible with a given type, or tests an expression against a pattern.
 - Simple type testing: `dog is Animal`
 - Pattern matching (Type pattern):
   - When using the type pattern to perform pattern matching, `is` tests whether an expression can be converted to a specified type and, if it can be, casts it to a variable of that type.
   - It's a straightforward extension of the `is` statement that enables concise type evaluation and conversion.
 The general form of the is type pattern is: `expr is type varname`
   - `if (o is Employee e) return e.ToString();`

-As:
+`as`:

-- Used to explicitly convert an expression to a given type if its runtime type is compatible with that type.
+- Used to **explicitly convert an expression** to a given type if its runtime type is compatible with that type.
 - The `as` operator explicitly converts the result of an expression to a given reference or nullable value type.
 - If the conversion is not possible, the as operator returns `null`.
-- Unlike a cast expression, the `as` operator never throws an exception.
+- Unlike a cast expression, the `as` operator **never throws an exception**.

 #### What are indexers in C# .NET?

 WIP

-Indexers allow instances of a class or struct to be indexed just like arrays.
-The indexed value can be set or retrieved without explicitly specifying a type or instance member.
-Indexers resemble _properties_ except that their accessors take parameters.
+Indexers allow instances of a class or struct to be **indexed just like arrays** (or dictionaries, for that matter).
+The indexed value can be set or retrieved without explicitly specifying a type or instance member (generic).
+Indexers **resemble _properties_** except that their accessors take parameters.

 Overview: